mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/rpc_logging.rst

 RPC (API) Logging
 =================================

-How to enable RPC Logging in BitShares
+How to enable RPC Logging in DNA
 ------------------------------------------

 You can enable it by appending the below lines into ``config.ini``